 Book a demo

 When a business hires an employee, it assumes responsibility for all employment tasks, costs, and liabilities associated with having that employee on staff.
 But not all businesses want to deal with that responsibility.
-There is another option: using an employer of record.
+There is another option: using an Employer of Record service.

-An employer of record (EOR) is an organization that serves as the employer for tax purposes while the employee performs work at a different company.
-The EOR takes on the responsibility of traditional employment tasks and liabilities through offering EOR services.
+An Employer of Record is a third-party organization that serves as the employer for tax purposes while the employee performs work at a different company.
+The EOR takes on the responsibility of traditional employment tasks and liabilities through offering EOR services

 • Processing and funding payroll